We are NOT currently accepting applications. Click here to receive Home Ownership Program Alerts.

-Anyone interested in the Loudoun Habitat for Humanity Home Ownership program must attend a Home Buying Information Session.
+Anyone interested in the Loudoun Habitat for Humanity Home Ownership program may attend a Home Buying Information Session.
 This information session will:

 - Preview Habitat homeowner program guidelines and homeowner requirements.